mayasaffron/Kaur-Health/README.md

 - i tried and it worked!

-## updateing add to bag view, so that service count is functional and messages relay service specific information
+## updating add to bag view, so that service count is functional and messages relay service specific information
 solution: correct logic in the view

-- I adapted and used the logic from the mini project and tried to clrrectly define each evenutality of services being added to bag, with if statements.
+- I adapted and used the logic from the mini project and tried to correctly define each evenutality of services being added to bag, with if statements.
 ```
 def add_product_to_bag(request, item_id):
     '''Add a quantity of the specified product to the shopping bag'''